the-green-lion/wp-tgl-content-insert/readme.txt

 = 0.5 =
 * Initial release.
 Handle with caution.

+= 0.6 =
+* Added paragraph renderer
+* Extended facts renderer to handle footnotes
+* Renderer now add more classes to output to allow for better custom styling

+= 0.7 =
+* Upgraded to latest TGL API Client Library

 == Upgrade Notice ==

 = 0.5 =
 Initial release.
 Handle with caution.

+= 0.6 =
+* Added paragraph renderer
+* Extended facts renderer to handle footnotes
+* Renderer now add more classes to output to allow for better custom styling

+= 0.7 =
+* Upgraded to latest TGL API Client Library